Misterblue/opensim-docker/README.md

 ./build-opensim.sh

 # Run the composed container set
-CONFIG_NAME=standalone-sql CONFIGKEY=secretPassword EXTERNAL_HOSTNAME=whateverTheHostnameIs ./run-standalone.sh
+./run-opensim.sh
 ```

 Notice that nearly all of the configuration of the running OpenSimulator
-is done in the `misc.ini` file.
+is done in the `Final.ini` file.
 All the configurations from the OpenSimulator
 sources and the defaults that are in the source repository and these values
-are overlayed by the last INI file which, in this case, is `misc.ini`.
+are overlayed by the last INI file which, in this case, is `Final.ini`.

 By default, the [Docker] image that is run is the local built image.
 Optionally, one can use an image in a remote repository.